Close Menu

 • Step 2: Input killall Finder and hit Enter.

-As you may notice, running command lines in Terminal looks more difficult than using Finder, however, one highlight Terminal owns is that it can hide one single file or folder.
+As you may notice, running command lines in Terminal looks more difficult than using Finder; however, one highlight Terminal has is that it can hide a single file or folder.
 Here’s how it works.

-• Step 1: Open the Terminal as what’s explained above.
+• Step 1: Open the Terminal as explained above.

 • Step 2: Type in chflags hidden and hit Space.